 Overview by year

-PGY-1 (internal medicine)
+PGY-1 (preliminary internal medicine)

-Our neurology residency is a four-year categorical program.
+Our neurology residency is a four-year categorical program which allows you to integrate into our system early so that you can focus on learning neurology.
 Our first-year internal medicine training at Barnes-Jewish Hospital is exceptional and provides residents with a solid foundation in clinical practice.
-Interns rotate through the Medical Intensive Care Unit (MICU) and inpatient floors, including the cardiology specialty service and other specialty services.
-We are unique in that the psychiatry requirement is fulfilled as an intern, opening up more elective time during your neurology training.
-As an intern on the psychiatry service you will lead an inpatient service with the guidance of an attending physician.
-For six weeks, interns also get first-hand experience on the inpatient neurology service and outpatient neurology clinic.
+Interns rotate through the medical intensive care unit (MICU) and inpatient floors, including the cardiology specialty service and other specialty services.
+Interns spend time on internal medicine electives as well as the hospitalist procedures team.
 The internal medicine department prides itself on being “resident run,” and with the complexity of the patients seen at Barnes-Jewish, you will become proficient in the management of the most common illnesses that prompt admission to the medicine service.